-- 7. Click the Backup destination area, and then select a destination for backup: - If you do not have an Acronis account, click Create account, type your email address, password, and then click the Create account button.
-Refer to Acronis account for details. - Your external drive-When an external drive is plugged into your computer, you can select it from the list. - NAS-Select an NAS from the list of found NAS devices.
-If you have only one NAS, Acronis True Image OEM will suggest using it as a backup destination by default. - Browse-Select a destination from the folder tree.
+- 7. Click the Backup destination area, and then select a destination for backup: - Your external drive-When an external drive is plugged into your computer, you can select it from the list. - NAS-Select an NAS from the list of found NAS devices.
+If you have only one NAS, Acronis True Image for Kingston will suggest using it as a backup destination by default. - Browse-Select a destination from the folder tree.